mattbrailsford/umbraco-fluidity/docs/_pages/02-api-04-collections.md

 #### SetNameProperty(Lambda nameProperytyExpression) *: FluidityCollectionConfig&lt;TEntityType&gt;*
 {: .signature}

 Sets which property of our entity to use as the name property.
 Property must be of type `string`.
 By defining a property as the name property, it's value will be used as the label for the entity in things like trees and list views and will also be editable in the header region of the editor interface.
-The property will also automatically be added to the searchable properties collection.
+The property will also automatically be added to the searchable properties collection and be used for the default sort property.

 ````csharp
 // Example